zrandles/cody/README.md

 Cody will rebuild the reviews list from the task list, and count you as unapproved because your check box is not checked.

+### Using "super reviewers"

+Cody has the concept of "super reviewers".
+These are a list of reviewers that you want to ensure sign off on every PR that gets merged.

+Cody allows you to configure your list of super reviewers, and also configure how many super reviewer approvals you want to require for each PR.

+PRs that do not include enough super reviewers in the review list will be marked with the failed status until the reviews are rebuilt and enough super reviewers are added.

 ## License